Are you, a family member or friend experiencing a mental health emergency? Please contact 000.

 - undertake governance responsibilities for reporting and performance.

-Other key functions for SDP includes the provision of administrative services, information management services, Mental Health Act delegations, Consumer and Carer Engagement Services, the Queensland Mental Health Benchmarking Unit and the Service Evaluation and Research Unit.
+Other key functions for MHSS SS includes the provision of administrative services, information management services, Mental Health Act delegations, Consumer and Carer Engagement Services, the Queensland Mental Health Benchmarking Unit and the Service Evaluation and Research Unit.

 Our Resource, Recovery and Partnerships Team (RRPT) is a small team of staff dedicated to supporting the unique needs of our diverse West Moreton community.
 Each team member has their own specialised role.
 Some of the team work directly with consumers and their support people, whilst others work with our mental health teams to provide specialist advice on most appropriate treatment options available to their consumers.